 7.7.1 The police play an essential role in making our schools and communities safer.
 The police investigate incidents in accordance with-Police/School Board Protocol.
 These protocols are based on a provincial model that was developed by the Ministry of the Community Safety and Correctional Services and the Ministry of Education.

-- Education Act - Accepting Schools Act, 2012 - Education Amendment Act (Progressive Discipline and School Safety), 2007 - PPM 128 Provincial Code of Conduct and School Board Code of Conduct - PPM 144 Bullying Prevention and Intervention Policy - PPM 145 Progressive Discipline and Promoting Positive Student Behaviour Policy - PPM 141 School Board Programs for Students on Long-Term Suspension - PPM 142 School Board Programs for Students Expelled - Police/School Board Protocol (2016)
+- Education Act - Accepting Schools Act, 2012 - PPM 128 Provincial Code of Conduct and School Board Code of Conduct - PPM 144 Bullying Prevention and Intervention - PPM 145 Progressive Discipline and Promoting Positive Student Behaviour - Police/School Board Protocol (2016)